joshmarinacci/razzmaster/README.md

 ## Todo

-* set the wifi info
+* -- done -- set the wifi info
 * set the hostname
 * change the default users password
 * configure node for proper npm -g support
 * set extra/custom services to start on demand
 * set x in kiosk mode with chromium
+* disable starting x

 ## A full headless install